petedavisdev/petedavis.dev/_posts/add-netlify-cms-to-a-vuepress-site.md

 ---
 If you're using VuePress, but you want to add a bit of content management to your markdown files, Netlify CMS is the perfect choice.

 It's a light-weight CMS hosted on your site that hooks directly into your Git repo, creating branches for drafts and merging your content into master when you click to publish.

-Netlify CMS gives you:
+What I love about this CMS is that I still have complete control of my content.
+No vendor lock-in.
+No databases.
+Just some helpful tools to manage your markdown files, including:

 * Rich text editing and preview for your markdown files
 * Publishing workflow to manage content (draft, review, ready, publish and unpublish)
-* The ability to confiture a user interface and defaults for your [frontmatter](https://v1.vuepress.vuejs.org/guide/frontmatter.html)
+* Configured a inputs and defaults for your [frontmatter](https://v1.vuepress.vuejs.org/guide/frontmatter.html)
-* Multiple author access (using Netlify Identity)
+* Multiple author access controls

 If you don't already have a VuePress site, or if you just want to play with Netlify CMS, I've made a [GitHub template](https://github.com/petedavisdev/VuePress-with-Netlify-CMS) for you which you can deploy using this magic button: